nico-amsterdam/nico-amsterdam.github.io/index.md

 - Don't waste food.
 - Insulate your house.
 - Try to use less electricity.
 Use led lights.
 - Invest only in substainable solutions.
-Check where your pension fund investments.
+Check where your pension fund invests.
 - Lower your ecological footprint.
 Consume less.

 Does this help?
 Yes, if large groups do this.